 The Physics Department offers travel fund reimbursement of up to \$300 for domestic travel, or \$500 for international travel, to assist Physics doctoral students traveling to professional meetings to present their research.
 Up to three trips are permitted using these funds during a student's academic career, but only one trip per student may be funded each academic year.
 Students who use this fund should be participating substantively in the meeting (presenting a paper or serving on a panel).
-Further instructions and reimbursement request forms can be found here: https://physics.stanford.edu/sites/default/files/Grad Travel 14 15.pdf
+Further instructions and reimbursement request forms can be found here: https://physics.stanford.edu/graduate-program/travel-reimbursement-forms